BedquiltDB/node-bedquilt/docs/api_docs.md

 ## `BedquiltQuery`

 An event-emitter representing a query in progress.
-Returned from all query operations, but only useful when returned from the `BedquiltCollection#find` method.
+Returned from all query operations, but only useful when returned from the `BedquiltCollection#find` and `BedquiltCollection#findManyByIds` methods.

 ### Events